Sloth World Orlando property cited for code violations after inspector visit

 Sloth World orlando shut down stop-work order

 According to FOX 35 Orlando, county officials said the International Drive warehouse connected to Sloth World did not have the required permits to house animals.
 The report also stated the building lacked proper occupancy approvals, leading to the enforcement action.
+And now Fox 35 reports the Central Florida Zoo & Botanical Gardens will rehome thirteen of the surviving sloths.

 The warehouse has previously been identified in state inspection records as a facility used to receive and acclimate sloths before transferring them to the planned public attraction on International Drive.